JamieS56/Milestone-Project-4/README.md

 * For the league table, currently the fixtures need to be part of my database, in the future it would be good to use an api to get the data off of a central league database that all the teams update so that each website doesn't have to keep a database of all the fixtures and just keep there own, or even just get what ones they need from this central db.

 ## Deployment
-This is how I deployed my project to Github and Heroku
+This is how I deployed my project to Github and Heroku and set up amazon web services.

+### Github & Heroku

 1. First of all I create a github repository using Code institutes github-full-template on git pod.